krahim/multitaperDevelopment/README.md

 multitaperDevelopment
 ======================

 Development code for multitaper package.
+I do not plan to put this on CRAN as a package but functionality from this may be moved to the multitaper package at some point.

 No documentation provided, but this code should work when the multiaper package is installed.

 Build instructions for general Linux machine.